 Although the rate of sequelae is reduced by antiviral therapy, it remains high in cases of disseminated infection and encephalitis.
 Even with vigorous, early antiviral therapy, permanent neurologic sequelae occur in up to 70% of survivors (25).
 The sequelae and complications of neonatal herpes infections lead to frequent emergency department visits and hospital readmissions.
 A study found that the median cost of neonatal herpes infection was in excess of $87,000 per case for the first 6 months (30).

-Complications encountered during acute infection include fluid and electrolyte disturbances, disseminated intravascular coagulopathy, pneumonitis, respiratory distress, hepatitis, adrenal necrosis, seizures, and coma.
+Complications encountered during acute disseminated infection include fluid and electrolyte disturbances, disseminated intravascular coagulation, pneumonitis, respiratory distress, hepatitis, adrenal necrosis, seizures, and coma.
 Chronic sequelae include cognitive impairment, cystic brain destruction with secondary blindness and deafness, seizures, spastic quadriparesis, microcephaly, chorioretinopathy, microphthalmia, and impaired somatic growth.

 Following herpes simplex virus encephalitis, some patients develop a secondary encephalitis that is noninfectious and is autoimmune in its etiology.
 This occurs in 27% of patients with herpes simplex encephalitis and is associated with development of antineuronal antibodies.
 It usually presents within 2 months of the herpes encephalitis (01).
 Anti-NMDA receptor encephalitis is the most common among these.
-These autoimmune encephalitides, whose symptoms include psychosis, movement disorders, seizures, autonomic instability, and coma, do not respond to antiviral medications.
+The symptoms of these autoimmune encephalitides include psychosis, movement disorders, seizures, autonomic instability, and coma.
+However, the symptoms may be age dependent.
+One study found that patients under 4 years old tend to present with choreoathetosis, whereas those over 4 years old tend to present with psychosis (01).
+The symptoms of these autoimmune encephalitides do not respond to antiviral medications.
 Instead, they respond to anti-inflammatory measures, including steroids, IVIG, and plasma exchange.
 Although most cases of postherpes autoimmune encephalitis have been described in juveniles and adults, cases have also occurred in neonates (10).
 Thus, in neonates with continued signs of encephalitis or relapse of encephalitis following an adequate course of acyclovir, autoimmune encephalitis should be suspected.
-Suspicion should be especially high in those patients in whom the follow-up PCR for herpes is negative (43).
+Suspicion should be especially high in those patients in whom the follow-up PCR for herpes is negative (47).

 The patient was a 17-day-old boy who had been in his usual state of good health until the day prior to admission, when he seemed more sleepy than usual.
 He was seen in the pediatrician’s office, where he was sleepy but arousable and willing to feed.
 He was afebrile, had a normal CBC, and was sent home with instructions for the parents to call if he developed a fever or any other signs of infection.